 Chatbots: What are they exactly?
 And why are they all the rave today?

-If you are unfamiliar with what chatbots are and how they work, you might be surprised to discover that you have probably already talked to one.
+If you’re unfamiliar with what chatbots are and how they work, you might be surprised to discover that you have probably already talked to one.
 You can encounter chatbots everywhere online, from Facebook Messenger to Slack to e-commerce websites.
-For example, if you are searching for a product on a website, you can simply ask a chatbot where it is rather than having to call customer service.

 The chatbot industry